Le Tote

-Le Tote is an online women's clothing rental business in the United States which uses a subscription box model.
-It was founded in 2012 by Brett Northart (now President) and Rakesh Tondon (now CEO).
+Le Tote was an online women's clothing rental business in the United States which used a subscription box model.
+It was founded in 2012 by Brett Northart and Rakesh Tondon.
 In 2019, Le Tote acquired Lord & Taylor.

-Le Tote is one of several companies renting women's clothes; competitors include Rent the Runway, The Ms. Collection, Gwynnie Bee, and Armarium.
-While Rent the Runway focuses more on high-end, "event-driven" clothes, Le Tote mainly rents "everyday wear."
+Le Tote was one of several companies renting women's clothes; competitors included Rent the Runway, The Ms. Collection, Gwynnie Bee, and Armarium.
+While Rent the Runway focuses more on high-end, "event-driven" clothes, Le Tote mainly rented "everyday wear."

-In late August 2019, Le Tote finalized an agreement with Hudson's Bay Company to buy the Lord & Taylor chain for C$99.5 million in cash on closing (probably before year end 2019) plus C$33.2 million two years later.
+In late August 2019, Le Tote finalized an agreement with Hudson's Bay Company to buy the Lord & Taylor chain for C$99.5 million in cash on closing plus C$33.2 million two years later.
 HBC was to get a 25% equity stake in Le Tote.
 The buyer would retain the stores' inventory, with an estimated value of C$284.2 million.
 The deal required HBC to pay the stores' rent for at least three years, at an estimated C$77 million cash per year.

 On August 2, 2020, Le Tote and subsidiary of Le Tote, Lord & Taylor filed for Chapter 11 bankruptcy protection citing the COVID-19 pandemic.
 They were purchased by the investment firm Saadia Group on October 20, 2020.

+Also in 2020, Le Tote sued Urban Outfitters over its clothing rental service, Nuuly.
+The lawsuit claimed that during negotiations for a proposed acquisition of Le Tote in 2019, Urban Outfitters received confidential business information from Le Tote, and used it in developing Nuuly.
+A trial in the Eastern District of Pennsylvania resulted in a unanimous jury verdict in favor of Urban Outfitters.

+As of March 1, 2024, Women's Wear Daily reported that the Saadia Group had been "effectively shut down.
+Moreover, legal proceedings involving its asset-based lender mean Saadia no longer has control of the inventory at its warehouses following a default on a $45.3 million loan agreement".

+The Le Tote website was taken offline in the spring of 2024, following months of consumer complaints about delayed shipments and difficulty cancelling the service.
+The final Archive.org snapshot is dated February 19, 2024.